 Sparsentan's dual mechanism of action combines angiotensin receptor blockade with endothelin receptor blockade.
 In several forms of chronic kidney disease, endothelin receptor blockade has been shown to have an additive beneficial effect on proteinuria in combination with renin-angiotensin inhibition.4,5,6,7,8,9

-We are planning to initiate a pivotal Phase 3 trial for sparsentan in the second half of 2017.
+We are planning to initiate a pivotal Phase 3 trial for sparsentan after regulatory interaction to gain aligment on the trial design in the second half of 2017.
 The trial will include an interim assessment of proteinuria that could serve as the basis for a New Drug Application seeking accelerated approval of sparsentan.
 The confirmatory endpoint of the study will subsequently compare changes from baseline in estimated glomerular filtration rate, or eGFR.

 In 2016, we announced positive results from the Phase 2 DUET study of sparsentan showing the overall sparsentan treatment group achieved statistical significance in the study's primary efficacy endpoint, reduction of proteinuria.
 The study also showed that a significantly greater proportion of patients receiving sparsentan achieved modified partial remission of proteinuria, compared to irbesartan-treated patients.
 Sparsentan was generally safe and well-tolerated in the study, and the incidence of adverse events was comparable across the sparsentan and irbesartan treatment groups.
 The most common treatment-emergent adverse events in the study were headache, hypotension, dizziness, edema, nausea, diarrhea, vomiting and upper abdominal pain.10